netresearch/klonfisch/README.rst

 Now do a commit, mentioning the issue number (e.g. "JGA-11") in the commit message.
-You will see the commit in Jira's "Source" tab.
+You will see the commit in JIRA's "Source" tab.

 ============